jiellll1219/OpenDoctoratePy-EX-Public/docs/README_EN.md

 ## Usage Guide Example

-1. Clone/Download another DoctoratePy repository from GitHub to your local machine.
-2. Clone/Download this repository to your local machine.
-3. Overwrite all files from this repository into the local DoctoratePy repository.
-4. Update the data/excel files to match your game version.
-5. Launch `local_server` and complete the missing JSON content.

-Supplementary: Due to differences in data structures between DoctoratePy repositories, the contents to be completed or modified will vary.
-Please review the code in this repository for necessary adjustments.
-If you still have doubts, raise an issue here and attach the full log when you launch `local_server`.
-I will try to help during my free time.
+Find GameData or dump game resources to get the `excel` folder and content, put the `excel` folder in the `data` directory, and then start the game

-If you find this troublesome, you can also connect to my public server to experience it.
-The server address is http://8.138.148.178:8443/.
+If you think this is troublesome, you can also connect to my public server to experience it.
+The server address is `http://8.138.148.178:8443/`.
 My function development progress will also be synchronized to this server in real time.
 Note!
-This server version is still a single-player version and does not support multi-user play.
+The version of this server is still a single-player version and does not support multi-user play.
 This server is located in China.
+The code structure used by the server is not completely consistent with the code of this warehouse, but the functions are basically the same

 ## Data Structure Explanation